GordonZhang2024/xss-shield/README.md

 # xss-shield
-**xss-shield** is a python library which is used to prevent your site from xss attack.
+**xss-shield** is a python library which is used to stop your website from being attacked.

 ## Installing
 Type command: